 - Best Travel Medical Insurance: HTH Worldwide and IMG

 Even a late or missed flight can unravel your plans.
-If you were expected to pick up a flight to a new city after a short layover but missed your flight altogether, for example, you could wind up having to wait a day to get to your destination – or missing your trip altogether.
+If you were expected to board a flight to a new city after a short layover but missed your flight altogether, for example, you could wind up having to wait a day to get to your destination – or missing your trip altogether.

-Keep reading to find out why these companies rose to the top in the crowded travel insurance market.
 This article covers some travel insurance basics, including what most plans cover, how to shop for the best plan, and whether you really need travel insurance in the first place — because it doesn’t make sense for everyone.

 The Best Travel Insurance Companies